Hawmex/apriori/README.md

 ### Run the Application

-Then you can run the application through the command line:
+Then, you can run the application through the command line:

 ```
 apriori options.json